 Tax debt can become a heavy financial burden when ignored or missed unintentionally.
-You may fail to pay taxes due to several reasons, such as being unaware of your tax liability, financial hardships, or under-withholding.
+You may fail to pay taxes due to several reasons, such as financial hardships or under-withholding.
 Regardless of the reasons, it’s important to be aware of the consequences.

 What Is Tax Debt?

 Tax debt occurs when you fail to pay the taxes you owe by the filing deadline, which is usually on April 15.
-If you have a job, your employers will automatically withhold your taxes, and if they’re calculated correctly, this won’t usually be a problem.
+If you have a job, your employers will automatically withhold your taxes, and if they’re calculated correctly, this usually isn't a problem.

 However, if you’re self-employed, you’ll need to file taxes and pay what you owe before the tax filing deadline.
 If you don’t pay it in full before the deadline, you’ll owe tax debt to the Internal Revenue Service (IRS).